AnthonyLatsis/swift-evolution/proposals/0000-ban-generic-parameter-direct-shadowing.md

 }
 ```

-However, things are different in the body of a nominal type extension declaration, where forward referencing *is* allowed.
+However, things are different in the body of a nominal type or extension declaration, where forward referencing *is* allowed.
 Not only all ocurrences are affected, but the shadowing also happens and can be realized retroactively.

 ```swift
 struct Box<T> {